 Here is your Facebook Fundraising 101: a comprehensive look at how to use Facebook to help your fundraiser succeed.

 Start by putting the key pieces in place

-The title and featured image are the first things people see on Facebook, and they’re huge factors in how likely people are to share your campaign.
-Our data shows that campaigns with five photos or more earn significantly more than campaigns with only one photo.
-Furthermore, campaigns with video earn more than those without.
+The title and featured image are the first things people see on Facebook, and they’re huge factors in how likely people are to share your fundraiser.
+Our data shows that fundraisers with five photos or more earn significantly more than fundraisers with only one photo.
+Furthermore, fundraisers with video earn more than those without.
 Next, in the description area, tell your story honestly and directly.
-For detailed tips on telling an effective story, use our guide to writing a campaign description.
+For detailed tips on telling an effective story, use our guide to writing a fundraiser description.

 Slow your rollout

 People outside your inner circle of immediate family and close friends are much more likely to make a donation if they see that you’ve already raised a sizable portion of your goal.
 Therefore, it’s important to first share your fundraiser with family and close friends (perhaps via email) before sharing it with everyone you know on Facebook.
 Once you’ve got some momentum, you can start sharing as widely as possible.